Zerto vs ShadowProtect in 2019: Comparison

 As with everything in IT, no two environments are the same.
 Every organisation has differing requirements and no one solution can be all things to all IT managers.

-Hopefully this breakdown will showcase the pros and cons of ShadowProtect and Zerto, allowing you to make an informed decision about your new DR solution.
+Hopefully, this breakdown will showcase the pros and cons of Zerto vs ShadowProtect, allowing you to make an informed decision about your new DR solution.

 Let the experts solve your DR challenges